aminakano/balloon_game/Computer/init-setup.md

 ```
 So, let's install XCode here: <https://apps.apple.com/us/app/xcode/id497799835?mt=12>

-Now let's try `git --version` and the result should be `git version 2.19.0` or something like that.
+Now let us try `git --version` and the result should be `git version 2.19.0` or something like that.
 ### ...OK!
 What now?

 ## 2. Install node.js & npm
 I was disappointed when I run a command `npm install -g [somepackage]` or `npm --version` and my new terminal told `zsh: command not found: npm`.

-### Let's start installing Homebrew!
+### Let's start installing Homebrew!🍺

 At terminal, run `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`, follow the instructions and complete the installation.
+Then run `brew install node`.

 If you see
 ```